nandhakrishnanp/CofoundIo/README.md

-# Cofound
+# CofoundIo

-Cofound is a networking platform designed to connect solo individuals and teams, enabling them to collaborate on innovative projects.
+CofoundIo is a networking platform designed to connect solo individuals and teams, enabling them to collaborate on innovative projects.
 Whether you're looking to share your project journey, create a team, join friends, or recruit skilled individuals, Cofound has got you covered.

 ##Technologies used ✨ :